Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Introduction

 To this end, we propose {\mname}, a 3D-aware reasoning VLM that not only acquires precise \textit{3D spatial referring and measuring} via Supervised Fine-tuning~(SFT), but also exhibits multi-step metric-grounded reasoning capabilities for \textit{spatial tracing} via reinforcement fine-tuning~(RFT).
 The core of our approach is to introduce a set of metric-sensitive reward functions (\eg, referring, measuring, scale) during RFT.
 These rewards supervise the key perceptual objects involved in the trace and offer crucial intermediate evidence for accurate spatial trace generation.
 In addition, as \textit{3D spatial referring and measuring} require better metric-grounded understanding, we introduce a scale decoder for VLM, supervised by a regression loss on the predicted metric scale factor to enhance metric perception, even from RGB inputs.
 Moreover, we incorporate a universal spatial encoder with the architectural flexibility to integrate diverse geometric configurations (\eg, camera intrinsics, absolute depth) and further improve the precision of \textit{spatial trace} generation.

 To support {\mname}'s training, we present {\dname}, a large-scale dataset with $4.5$M high-quality examples and $30$M QA pairs to first learn \textit{3D spatial referring and measuring} in SFT, and further achieve \textit{spatial tracing} with compositional reasoning on both in RFT.
-It spans diverse indoor/outdoor/tabletop scenes with fine-grained annotations (\eg, precise geometry, object-level spatial referents) and contains a greatly higher proportion ($48.2\%$) of absolute-scale data ($14$x prior~\cite{sun2025spacevista}) for metric-grounded understanding.
-To advance multi-step reasoning capabilities, it provides step-wise annotations of the reasoning process (up to $9$ steps).
-Moreover, it has object-/end-effector-centric spatial traces spanning $3$ single-/dual-arm robot configurations, enhancing generalization and real-world applicability.
+It spans diverse indoor, outdoor and tabletop scenes with fine-grained annotations (\eg, precise geometry, object-level spatial referents) and contains a greatly higher proportion ($48.2\%$) of absolute-scale data ($14$x prior~\cite{sun2025spacevista}) for metric-grounded understanding.
+To advance metric-grounded multi-step reasoning capabilities, it provides step-wise annotations of the reasoning process (up to $9$ steps).
+Moreover, it has object-centric and end-effector-centric spatial traces spanning $3$ single-arm and dual-arm robot configurations, enhancing generalization and real-world applicability.

-We evaluate {\mname} on spatial understanding/measuring/referring benchmarks, achieving SOTA average success rate of \textbf{79.1\%}, exceeding Gemini-2.5-Pro by \textbf{11\%}.
+We evaluate {\mname} on spatial understanding, measuring, and referring benchmarks, achieving SOTA average success rate of \textbf{79.1\%}, exceeding Gemini-2.5-Pro by \textbf{11\%}.
 It also outperforms all baselines on 2D visual trace benchmarks.
-To address the lack of benchmarks for spatial tracing, we introduce {\bname}, which contains 100 real-world images with manually annotated tasks involving object localization/movement/placement.
+To address the lack of benchmarks for spatial tracing, we introduce {\bname}, which contains 100 real-world images with manually annotated tasks involving object localization, movement, and placement.
 Each sample requires metric-grounded, multi-step reasoning (up to $8$ steps), with precise start-point masks, end-point 3D bounding boxes, precise geometry annotation, and diverse metrics for fine-grained evaluation. \mname{} still achieves best performance, surpassing Gemini-2.5-Pro by \textbf{36\%}.
 Moreover, in \cref{fig: motivation} and \cref{subsec: sim and real world}, \mname{} can execute long-horizon, dynamic tasks in cluttered real-world scenes, showing strong generalization across robots (\eg, UR5, G1 humanoid).
-Our contributions are summarized as follows:

-\begin{itemize} \item We propose {\mname}, a 3D-aware VLM that accepts arbitrary geometric inputs, uses scale supervision, guided by metric-sensitive rewards to achieve spatial tracing.

-\item We construct {\dname}, a well-annotated dataset tailored for spatial tracing with reasoning, and {\bname}, a benchmark that fills the gap in evaluating it.